ashexs/FrutigerAero/README.md

 This is the page for the official Frutiger Aero Community website, maintained by the Consumer Aesthetic Network.

 Pages Done:
 ✅ Home Page
 ✅ Community Page
 ✅ Resources Page
 ✅ About Page

-Other things to do:
+To do list:
+- Choose meta page descriptions
 - Replace placeholder text
 - Replace placeholder images
-- Choose a favicon
+- Replace placeholder favicon
-- Choose songs for playlist

 When site is hosted:
-- Add XML sitemap file
 - Add site to Google Search Console
 - Add error 404 HTML file or a redirect to index URL if URL is typed-in wrong